udibgui/Machine-Learning/README.md

 # Machine-Learning
-Several introductory Machine Learning projects.
+Several introductory Machine Learning projects, where we code fundamental ML algorithms from scratch.